 An introduction to the historian's craft, including a survey of historiography and of careers for majors.
 This course introduces students to research in primary and secondary sources and to the process of framing a historical argument, producing written work that demonstrates critical thinking, and submitting that work to peer review.
-This course contains a significant writing component.
-Prerequisites: HIS 111 and 112 Survey of Civilization I and II; or HIS 221 and 222 American History I and II; or permission from the instructor.
+This course includes a significant writing component.
+Prerequisites: HIS 111 Survey of Civilization I and HIS 112 Survey of Civilization II; or HIS 221 American History I and HIS 222 American History II; or permission from the instructor.